mboleary/arsmachina.net/content/projects/website_redesign.md

 - Using the same header menu style on both the landing page (the one with just the cow, the title, and several buttons), and elsewhere on the website
 - Some content cards because no modern website is complete without cards
 - Making the styling system more modular
-- Learn SCSS, and see if using a preprocessor can help to make my code more managable
+- Learn SCSS, and see if using a preprocessor can help to make my code more manageable

 ## What I learned